Three Little Pigskins: Plot

-The Stooges are unwittingly embroiled in a scheme to promote a college football team.
-Initially recruited to bolster publicity by masquerading as football players, the Stooges find themselves mistaken for genuine athletes by Joe Stacks, owner of a professional football team.
-Joe's girlfriend confuses the Stooges for the famed "Three Horsemen", leading to a series of comedic misunderstandings.
+The Stooges are hired by a college to promote the college football team by masquerading as football players.
+Meanwhile, the owner of a professional football team, Joe Stacks, is in need of three new players for the next game.
+Joe's girlfriend meets the Stooges and confuses them for the famed "The Three Horsemen" (a parody of the "Four Horsemen" of Notre Dame fame).
+The Stooges go back to her house and meet the girl's two friends.

+After a chaotic sequence in which everybody is doused using seltzer bottles, they decide to play the game Blind man's buff.
+As the blindfolded Stooges pursue the girls, Joe and his two henchmen walk in.
+They physically assault the Stooges until one of the women explains that the three strangers are "The Three Famous Horsemen".
+Joe offers them money to play for him.

-Upon their arrival at the girlfriend's house, a chaotic sequence ensues, culminating in a game of Blind man's buff and a confrontation with Joe and his associates.
-Mistaken identities prompt physical altercations and a frenzied chase, ultimately leading to the revelation of the Stooges' true status as impostors.
-Pressed into service for Joe's team, the Stooges' ineptitude on the football field results in a calamitous debut, further compounded by suspicions of deliberate sabotage.
-Convinced of the Stooges' duplicity, Joe and his associates resort to violent retribution, wielding firearms in pursuit of the hapless trio.
-In the climax, the Stooges endure a slapstick punishment by gunshot wounds to their buttocks as they flee.
+Pressed into service for Joe's team, the Stooges' ineptitude on the football field results in a calamitous debut.
+Convinced that the Stooges's poor play is deliberate sabotage, Joe and his associates resort to violent retribution, wielding firearms in pursuit of the hapless trio.

 Production

 Three Little Pigskins was filmed on October 25–30, 1934.
 The title is a multiple pun, derived from The Three Little Pigs, and pigskin is a synonym for football.
 It is one of the earliest credited appearances for a then platinum blonde-haired Lucille Ball, who played a supporting role as one of the female recruiters and became famous years later for her own physical comedy.
 When reminiscing on this short, Ball (apparently referring to the seltzer squirting scene) remarked, "The only thing I learned from The Three Stooges was how to duck.
 I still got wet!"

 The game is set at Gilmore Stadium.
 One shot includes a billboard for Gilmore Oil with its trademark lion symbol.
-Real football teams are listed on the scoreboard, the Detroit Tigers and the Chicago Cubs.
+Despite a football game being played, real-life baseball teams are listed on the scoreboard, the Detroit Tigers and the Chicago Cubs.
 The football team the Stooges played against was that of Loyola Marymount University.

 A planned concluding scene had the Stooges, years later, telling the story to their sons.
 It is unknown if this scene was ever filmed, but publicity photos show the Stooges, each paired with a young son made to resemble his father.